-The main reason you should invest in a water bra is if you’re looking for a way to help with sagging.
+You should invest in a water bra if you’re looking for a way to help with sagging.
 And, for your unique shape, they might be the right fit.
 Give it a try!

 Since water bras hit the market, different styles are available for various outfits and situations.
-There are three main styles this type of bra comes in: push up, demi, and plunge.
+There are three main styles in which this type of bra comes in: push up, demi, and plunge.